Tenant Fees

 For example, if a tenancy starts on 1 July and the rent for July is £900.00 (P1), then from 1 August it is £700 per month (P2).
 As the amount for P1 is greater than P2, the difference is prohibited (in this example, the difference is £200, and it is that amount which is the prohibited payment — the £700 remains a permitted payment).

-Note: This payment should be requested only after a tenancy has been agreed - ideally, once the tenancy agreement has been signed.
-For more details, please see the section on Holding Deposit.
+Note: This payment should ideally be requested once the tenancy agreement has been signed.
+For more details, please see the receiving order section below.

 Tenancy Deposit